Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 - Resolving values of environment variables, know where overrides are available

-- Knowing generally where you can find things in Explorer/Catalog:
-- overview, performance, recommendations sections of models and projects
+- Knowing generally where you can find things in Explorer/Catalog: overview, performance, recommendations sections of models and projects

-- dbt clone vs. defer and how these interact with the compare changes against checkboxes on a job
+- dbt clone vs. defer and how these interact with the compare changes against checkboxes on a job.
+How these work/what they do from the development environment for a user using IDE

-- state selector (modified, new, old)
+- state selector possible values `state:` (modified, new, old)

 #### Threads